mvigneault/Com212/README.md

 C. Find a student's email login by searching with student number.

-D. Look at the best idea in the database.
+D. Look at the best idea in the database (optional: sell the best idea).

 E. Look at a list of all students.